Spread the love

 Scripture:

-“I answered them that it was not Roman practice to hand over an accused person before he has faces his accusers and had the opportunity to defend himself against their charge.”
-Acts 25:16
+Acts 25:16: “I answered them that it was not Roman practice to hand over an accused person before he has faces his accusers and had the opportunity to defend himself against their charge.”
+(As a Roman citizen, Paul was entitled to have the “right to be beheaded” rather than to be crucified like a slave or barbarian.
+Paul was also entitled to have the right to defend himself and the right to face his accuser.)

-Justin Martyr: This term can be used in a legal context, where the accused makes a defense or statement in response to the formal charges.
-This term is also used in apologetics, the systematic and logical defense of Christianity against its detractors and unbelievers.
+What is the original meaning of apologetics?
+This term can be used in a legal context, where the accused makes a systemic and logical defense or statement in response to formal charges against detractors and unbelievers.
 St. Justin Martyr, used philosophical arguments to defend Christianity to the Roman authorities.
 His First Apology was written around 153-155 AD.
 His Second Apology was written around 148-161 AD.

 How did Justin view Christ?
 Justin said that Jesus was the missing piece of Socrates’s puzzle.
 Socrates rejected pagan idolatry.
 Socrates searched for the one true God.
 Philosophy brought Justin to Christ.
 Justin remained as a philosopher to the end.

 How did Justin view these Christians?
-Justin found it impossible that these Christians are living in wickedness and pleasure.
-These Christians were fearless of death.
-These Christians sometimes would welcome death.
+Justin found it impossible that these Christians were not living in wickedness and pleasure.
+These Christians were fearless of death, even sometimes welcoming it.
 These Christians would rather escape the observation of others.
 This was a result of excellent Socratic reasoning.
-This allowed Justin to recognize baloney when he smelled.
-Perhaps, this is also the work of the Holy Spirit.
+This allowed Justin to recognize baloney when he smelled it.
+Perhaps this is also the work of the Holy Spirit.
 Justin laughed at these accusations.

 What was the early education of Justin?
 He showed an early philosophical interest in life.
 He spent much time with the Stoics, Peripatetics, and the Pythagoreans, before settling upon the study of Plato and Plato’s master Socrates.
 Justin still had many unanswered questions about Socrates’ Unknown God.
 Justin seems to have reasoned that these difficulties would surely be resolved one by one